microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/security-ediscoverysearch-exportreport.md

 ### Example 2: Export a report of items with search hits and partially indexed items in all targeted locations, without additional options

-The following examples shows how to export a report of items with search hits and partially indexed items in all targeted locations, with no additional options selected.
+The following example shows how to export a report of items with search hits and partially indexed items in all targeted locations, with no additional options selected.

 #### Request